-Fig.23 Extreme values of motion response of fault type 3 normalized by the 50-year response of fault type 0 (Normal case)
+Fig.24 Extreme values of motion response of fault type 3 normalized by the 50-year response of fault type 0 (normal case)

-Figs. 20-23 give the normalized extreme values of fault type 1 and fault type 3 considering different blade azimuth angle and wave direction.
+Figs. 21-24 give the normalized extreme values of fault type 1 and fault type 3 considering different blade azimuth and wave direction.
 The extreme values of normal parked responses are defined as the reference.
 Case No. 1-3 corresponds to sea state A-C in Table 3.
 It can be observed that sea state B usually gives rise to the largest surge and pitch response.
 With fault type 1, all of the investigated responses exceed the 1-year reference value by at least 40%; while only the yaw motion and the roll motion extremes exceed the 50-year reference value by more than 16% because of the unevenly distributed wind loads when only blade 2 is seized.
 With fault type 3, only the platform surge and pitch motion are exceedingly large.
 There is an average increase of 38% and 23% for surge and pitch extremes respectively compared with the 50 year reference.

 Structural response